-Upgrading Kafka
+Upgrading Kafka Using Parcels

-- 1. Download the Kafka parcel to Cloudera Manager, distribute the parcel to the hosts in your cluster, de-activate the previous parcel, and then activate the new parcel.
+- 1. Download the Kafka parcel to Cloudera Manager, distribute the parcel to the hosts in your cluster, and then activate the new parcel.
 See Managing Parcels.
 After you activate the Kafka parcel, Cloudera Manager prompts you to restart the cluster.
 Click the Close button to ignore this prompt.
 You do not need to restart the cluster after installing Kafka. - 2.
 Restart the Kafka service (either broker-by-broker or all at once).
 See Starting, Stopping, and Restarting Services.